9 Clues Daenerys Will Die In ‘Game Of Thrones’ Season 8 Hint That Her Fate May Be Tied To The End Of The Series

 This could suggest that the White Walkers and/or her dragons will somehow keep her from ever sitting on the Iron Throne.
 And considering how her entire purpose has been this "game of thrones," the only way she wouldn't sit on that throne is if she were dead.
 That's hinted at even further by the fact that when she doesn't touch the throne in her vision, she ends up with her dead husband and child.

 2. Tyrion’s Focus On Succession

-Tyrion emphasizes how Daenerys needs a successor before she goes to save Jon Snow and crew in Season 7's "Beyond The Wall."
+In Season 7's "Beyond The Wall," Tyrion emphasizes that Daenerys needs a successor before she goes to save Jon Snow and co.
 While that could be a clue that she'll have a child (more on that later), it's also a not-so-subtle reminder that Daenerys is a mortal.
 And Daenerys isn't pleased by this discussion.
 She asks him, "You want to know who sits on the Iron Throne after I'm dead.
 Is that it?"
-And that certainly seems like some foreshadowing.
+That certainly seems like some foreshadowing.

 3. Her Dragons Aren’t Invincible

 Just like Dany is mortal, so are her dragons.
 While you may have thought that Tyrion was being unnecessarily worried in "Beyond The Wall," his fatalistic view proved to be legitimate when the Night King killed Viserion with his ice javelin.
 Daenerys' fate seems tied to her dragons.
 So even though Viserion technically has gone on to see another day as an ice dragon, his death could be a clue that the Night King will also kill Daenerys.

 4. “The Prince Or Princess Who Was Promised” Prophecy